INLAND NW ROUTES

 Billions and billions of diamonds sparkling so bright.

-No matter where i looked, the snow glistened in a spectacular display.
+No matter where I looked, the snow glistened in a spectacular display.

 This is just one of the pleasures of skiing.